Trump chops with Braves fans before Game 4 of World Series

 Trump may have selected Atlanta in hopes of a more positive reception than he received in his last World Series appearance.
 When still in office, he was booed when he sat in the stands at Game 5 of the 2019 World Series between the Astros and Washington at Nationals Park.

-Trump was not shown on the Truist Park video board before the game.
+Trump was not shown on the Truist Park video board during the game.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports